St. Martin's On Site Worship is now possible on Sundays from June 20, 2021

-You can join services virtually through ZOOM or
+2. You can join services virtually through ZOOM or

+Please click on the service links posted on our Events page.
 To view the Pre-recorded services, please go to St. Martin's YouTube Channel.

 To view any Sunday Leaflets please go to our Events Page and look for Sunday Service.